Gammerdinger/Introduction_to_Unix_and_programming/Day_3/README.md

 Today we are going to probe into a little more depth with a few commands and also introduce the fundamentals of programming.
 In this exercise, we are going to focus on programming using `bash`, which is a common shell for the Unix environment.
 I do hesitate to teach you all very much `bash` because it is ***VERY*** finicky when it some to proper syntax and programming languages like Perl and Python are ***MUCH*** more forgiving.
 However, you may want/need to use it is some cases and most programming languages are largely similiar in capabilities for beginners.
 That being said, moving forward after this course, I would encourage you to learn Perl or Python for most of your programming needs (probably Python is the better choice, but a dying breed of programmers including myself use Perl).
 However, in order to introduce Perl (or likely Python for that matter), I would need to introduce you to some idiosyncrasies of these languages.

+Before we get started we need to install `bc` on the computers.
+It is usually on most Unix systems, but for some reason it is not on these computers.
+In order to dowload and install this, type:

+`sudo apt install bc`

 # Variables